cassidyamundsen/cassidyamundsen.github.io/_pages/hobbies.md

   }
 </style>

-# Hobbies

-Outside of work, I invest in interests that support continuous learning, creativity, and resilience—traits that directly strengthen my professional skill set.
-These activities help me stay focused, adaptable, and engaged with the world around me.
+<p>Outside of work, I invest in interests that support continuous learning, creativity, and resilience—traits that directly strengthen my professional skill set.
+These activities help me stay focused, adaptable, and engaged with the world around me.</p>

 ## Relevant Interests